zweigraf/february-seven/README.md

 ### 1.1 (2)

 - decreased points per obstacle to 1.
-- increased ship size. more is always better.
+- increased ship speed. more is always better.
 - points are now displayed live while playing.
 - version number is now displayed on the start screen.